Burn Down Racism: World Rallies Against George Floyds Death - UrduPoint

 Floyd's death came during the spread of a disease that has disproportionately affected black people and ethnic minorities in global centres such as London and New York.

-It also came in the throes of a historic economic downturn that has statistically affected the poor and marginalised the most.
+It also came in the throes of a historic economic downturn that has statistically affected the poor and marginalised the most vulnerable.

-This confluence, and accompanying outrage at US President Donald Trump's partisan response, has refocused attention on the world's racial divides like few other events since the 1960s.
+This, and the outrage at US President Donald Trump's response, has refocused attention on the world's racial divides like few other events since the 1960s.

-Adopting a more conciliatory tone than the one taken by Trump, the US embassy in London said it stood "united with the British public in grief".
+According to interior ministry figures, 23,000 people demonstrated in cities across France, 5,500 of them in Paris.

-The French rallies spread to smaller cities, while in Germany it included football players from Bayern Munich, who warmed up in "Red card to racism #BlackLivesMatter" shirts.
+Smaller, youth-driven protests were staged outside US embassies in Warsaw and Sofia.
+In Germany, Bundesliga footballers warmed up in "Red card to racism #BlackLivesMatter" shirts and took a knee prior to kickoff.

-"White silence is violence," the chant went up in a crowd of 10,000 in Berlin.

-"How many more?" asked a poster held up in a crowd of thousands in Frankfurt.
+"How many more?" asked a poster held up in a crowd of thousands in Frankfurt, while hundreds rallied across town squares of Belgium and the Netherlands.

 In North Carolina, a long line of cars snaked its way down a highway as mourners arrived for a viewing and memorial service at a church not far from Floyd's hometown.

-And tens of thousands were again expected in Washington, where Mayor Muriel Bowse renamed the area outside the White House "Black Lives Matter Plaza".
+In Washington, hundreds knelt and applauded in the street ahead of another mass rally, where Mayor Muriel Bowse has renamed the area outside the White House "Black Lives Matter Plaza".

-With tensions boiling over, several US police departments launched investigations into officers who were recorded hitting, pushing or baton-charging protesters and some reporters -- including foreign ones.

-The protests have even resonated in war-scarred countries such as Iraq, where the "American Revolts" and the Arabic phrase for "We want to breathe, too" hashtags are spreading on social media.
+The protests have even resonated in war-scarred countries such as Iraq, where the "America Revolts" and the Arabic phrase for "We want to breathe, too" hashtags are spreading on social media.

 "I think what the Americans are doing is brave and they should be angry, but rioting is not the solution," said Yassin Alaa, a 20-year-old camped out in Baghdad's Tahrir Square, the site of months of anti-government protests.